photoprism/photoprism-docs/docs/getting-started/advanced/kubernetes.md

 Once you've got PhotoPrism deployed, you can `exec` into the running container and `photoprism import` your photos.

-Here's an example YAML file that creates a Kubernetes:
+Here's an example YAML file that creates the following Kubernetes objects:

 - `Namespace`
 - `Service` exposing PhotoPrism on port 80